elouannh/elouannh/README.md

 # Hello ! :coffee:

-I am Elouann, a panda with a computer.
-I am a back-end developer and passionate of cybersecurity.
+I am Elouann, a coder a computer.
+I am a back-end developer and passionate of cybersecurity too.
 I am currently living in France for my studies, and I would like to travel the world soon !
-I am a student and a future engineer.
+I am a student and a future software engineer.

 ## Technologies I use :tea: